Jerry Korn

-Gerald "Jerry" Edward Korn (January 25, 1921 in West Roxbury, Massachusetts – October 16, 2010 in Parsonsfield, Maine, USA) was a pilot and author.
-He was married to Barbara Henderson Korn and they have three daughters; Ellen, Margaret and Susan.
+Gerald "Jerry" Edward Korn (January 25, 1921, in West Roxbury, Massachusetts – October 16, 2010, in Parsonsfield, Maine, US) was a pilot and author.
+He was married to Barbara Henderson Korn and they have three daughters.

 Early life

 Upon graduation from Roxbury Memorial High School, Korn studied journalism at Boston University.
 He left to become a reporter for the Boston Globe at Fort Devens in Ayer, Massachusetts.

 Military career

 Korn was awarded the Distinguished Flying Cross as a B-24 co-pilot in World War II with the Eighth Air Force.
 He flew a total of 35 combat missions.

 Before his discharge in September 1945 he flew experimental flights out of Bedford, Massachusetts, for radar testing.

 Post-war

 After leaving the USAAF he became a reporter for the Associated Press progressing to become an editor for Collier's and Life magazines.
 In 1961 he moved to Time-Life Books first as an assistant text editor then he served for 12 years as the managing editor until 1982.

 He is the author of many books including: